paola-serra-sdg/myANN.jl/README.md

 - Dense neural network
 - Convolutional neural network

+We have also implemented a recurrent neural network with a sinusoid function as an example.

 **Visualization**

 After training, we have plotted the loss function (with train and test data) and the accuracy (that we have implemented [here](./src/metrics.jl))